Flybell/HTML-newspaper-for-e-readers/README.md

 These scripts are highly specific to the publications they're targetting.
 They are thus not for general use.
 The News package (Execute_News,py, HTML_News.py, Class_News.py) is for Taipei Times (http://www.taipeitimes.com/)
 The Blog package (Execute_Blog.py, HTML_Blog.py, Class_Blog.py) is for The Philosopher's Cocoon (https://philosopherscocoon.typepad.com/)
-Other packages have been developed for subscribed or paywalled content, but will not be made available here for obvious reasons.
+Other packages have been developed for magazines, etc, but will not be made available here for obvious reasons.
 The principles are the same, though, which will be explained in detail below.
 The user is encouraged to use and modify the scripts for their own purposes.

 # Files and what they do